Want to know more about using a postpartum doula?

 Everybody who has a baby can benefit from postpartum doula care.
 (Our doulas say all the time that we wish we could go back in time and have a postpartum doula for our own babies.
 Some of us still want a postpartum doula but our little ones are a few years too old, lol.)

-Think about how women have been taken care of after a baby in other cultures, throughout time.
-Traditionally, she'd be surrounded by an entire village of support people who could feed her well, nurture her, talk with her about this transition to parenthood, offer breastfeeding advice, and care for the older children.
+Think about how new parents have been taken care of after a baby in other cultures, throughout time.
+Traditionally, they'd be surrounded by an entire village of support people who could bring delicious food, offer nurture, talk through this transition to parenthood, offer breastfeeding advice, and care for the older children.
 They'd be on the lookout through those weeks for signs that anything was off kilter.
-Today, we seem to send women home to their isolated little boxes and tell them to figure it out.
+Today, we seem to send people home to their isolated little boxes and tell them to figure it out.
 No wonder rates of postpartum mood disorders are so high in the Western World.
 Even today, other cultures do it better.
 In the Netherlands, a postpartum nurse comes to the home each day to help with nurture and support.

 Every family is unique, but these are some of common categories of parents who hire our postpartum doulas: